 Choosing Your First Yerba Mate to Try

 As a yerba mate newbie, you may find your first mate a little intimidating.
-From what style of mate to make, what yerba to buy, what bombillaand mate to use, and how to prepare it, there’s a lot to think about.
-Today we’ll break down the process so that you can choose your first yerba mate to try - and actually enjoy it, too.
+From the different styles of yerba mate, what yerba to buy, what bombilla, and cup to use, and how to prepare it, there’s a lot to think about.
+In this article we’ll break down the process so that you can choose your first yerba mate to try.

 Yerba mate comes in many different shapes and sizes.
 The main mate drinkers are from Argentina, Uruguay, southern Brazil, and Paraguay.
 Each region has its own way of preparing it.